Optimal foraging theory: Generalist and specialist diets

 The optimal diet model also predicts that different types of animals should adopt different diets based on variations in search time.
 This idea is an extension of the model of prey choice that was discussed above.
 The equation, E2/h2 > E1/(h1+S1), can be rearranged to give: S1 > [(E1h2)/E2] – h1.
 This rearranged form gives the threshold for how long S1 must be for an animal to choose to eat both prey1 and prey2.
-Animals that have S1's that reach the threshold are defined as generalists.
+Animals that have S1s that reach the threshold are defined as generalists.
 In nature, generalists include a wide range of prey items in their diet.
 An example of a generalist is a mouse, which consumes a large variety of seeds, grains, and nuts.
-In contrast, predators with relatively short S1's are still better off choosing to eat only prey1.
+In contrast, predators with relatively short S1s are still better off choosing to eat only prey1.
 These types of animals are defined as specialists and have very exclusive diets in nature.
 An example of a specialist is the koala, which solely consumes eucalyptus leaves.
 In general, different animals across the four functional classes of predators exhibit strategies ranging across a continuum between being a generalist and a specialist.
 Additionally, since the choice to eat prey2 is dependent on the abundance of prey1 (as discussed earlier), if prey1 becomes so scarce that S1 reaches the threshold, then the animal should switch from exclusively eating prey1 to eating both prey1 and prey2.
 In other words, if the food within a specialist's diet becomes very scarce, a specialist can sometimes switch to being a generalist.